dirac-institute/kbmod_mastercals_recipe/README.md

 # Summary

+This repository serves as a recipe describing how to process DECam raw calibration data and create master calibration data products using Vera C. Rubin Science Pipelines.
+Master calibration products are then exported so that they can be used in other repositories to calibrate raw science data from the same night.

+Due to the size of the DECam calibration data at any given night the repository provides a trimmed down version of the data to facilitate ease of use and speed of processing.

-This data collects the flat and bias frames for the i filter, ccd number 3 **only**.
-Observations were made on the night of
-19. 03.
-2021. by the DEEP survey using DECam.
+The data in the `trimmedRawData` collects  **only** the flat and bias frames for the `N4` detector, `i` filter that were made on the night of 19/03/2021. by the DEEP survey using DECam.

-The same data can be identified and downloaded again by invoking the `scripts/download_data.py` script:
+The original data can be identified, and downloaded again by invoking the `scripts/download_data.py` from the top-level directory of this repository:

 ```bash
 git clone https://github.com/dirac-institute/kbmod_210318_master_calibs